-‘My 600 Lb Life’ Nicole Is So Obese, She Can’t Care For Her Kids
+‘My 600 Lb Life’: Nicole Is So Obese That She Can’t Care For Her Kids

 — Monsters and Critics (@monstersandcrit) March 1, 2017

-As The Sun reports, 23-year-old Nicole, introduced in the March 1, 2017 episode of My 600 Lb.
+As the Sun reports, 23-year-old Nicole, introduced in the March 1, 2017, episode of My 600 Lb.
 Life (Season 5, Episode 9), actually weighs closer to 700 pounds.

-Her journey to morbid obesity began in childhood; raised on a steady diet of fast food and junk food, Nicole was mercilessly bullied by her peers because of her weight.
+Her journey to morbid obesity began in childhood.
+Raised on a steady diet of fast food and junk food, Nicole was mercilessly bullied by her peers because of her weight.
 As a teenager, she realized that her parents were drug addicts, and her own issues with addiction (in her case, food addiction) continued to spiral out of control.

 Now an adult, Nicole is the mother of two toddlers.
-However, she is so morbidly obese, and so immobile, that she is unable to care for them.
+However, she is so morbidly obese and so immobile that she is unable to care for them.
 She and her boyfriend, Charlie, live with Nicole’s parents, who, despite their own issues, must act as caregivers for the two children while Charlie works.

 #Bodies #TV #Bodies_News #Health #My_600_Lb_Life 23-Year-Old Mom of Two Weighs Almost 700 Lbs.
 After Growing Up… > https://t.co/6AgsFgaUKT pic.twitter.com/A2rjWtmoeP